 We spend a lot of time redirecting children from things they should not touch or explore.
 However, hands-on experiences and materials are necessary modes of learning for young children.
 Plan situations that will allow you to give children permission to get messy, take things apart, etc. Opportunities should be age-appropriate so children are able to experience success and become encouraged.
 Ensure that the environment and materials are safe.
 Set boundaries and ground rules to minimize the number of times children will have to hear “No” or “Don’t…” Then, step back and allow children to explore and discover.

 Answer children’s questions

-- Answer children’s questions.
-It can be challenging, trying, distracting, and even a bit annoying to answer a two or three-year-old’s request to know “Why?” numerous times over the course of a day.
-Children gain new vocabulary and information by asking questions.
+It can be challenging to answer a two or three-year-old’s request to know “Why?” numerous times over the course of a day.
+However, children gain new vocabulary and information by asking questions.
 It’s important to give children answers.
 Send the message that you want them to continue wondering, inquiring, discovering…learning.
 Responses can be short and simple.
 If children desire more information, they will undoubtedly ask!

 Always look for ways to keep children thinking and stimulated.
 Rearrange furniture, rotate toys, share interesting materials, and offer unexpected foods.
 Curious children grow to be inquiring adults.
 What mysteries could they solve?
 What new invention could they dream up?
 Their potential is exciting, and the possibilities are endless!